How CoachFives Works

 For effort and trying - they're working on it but haven't quite achieved the skill level yet

-For clear progress - they've demonstrated the skill and are ready for the next level
+For clear progress - they've consistently demonstrated the skill and are ready to go to the next level

 Add Notes (Optional)